bubonic/TGC.bundle/TGC.bundle/README.md

 The Black Death: The World's Most Devastating Plague (TGC8241) S01E01.mp4

+The FULL COURSE NAME can be found as the heading of the course webpage.

 Create a TV Shows Library in PLEX and set the primary agent to TGC.  i.e.,